Azure/Enterprise-Scale-for-AVS/BrownField/Networking/Concepts/Connectivity-Multi-region-with-vWAN/Dual-Region-with-Secure-Virtual-WAN.md

 This section will focus only on the on-premise site.
 As shown in the diagram below, the On-Premise site will have an ExpressRoute connection to both Region 1 and Region 2 hubs (black connections).

 On-Premise can communicate to Azure VMWare Solution Cloud Region 1 via orange connection "Global Reach (A)".
-On-Premise will also be able to communicate with Azure VMWare Solution Cloud Region 2 via green connection "Global Reach (B).
+On-Premise will also be able to communicate with Azure VMWare Solution Cloud Region 2 via green connection "Global Reach (B)".

 The diagram shows how On-Premise will learn routes from both regional hubs and both Azure VMWare Solution Private clouds.
 All blue routes are from Region 1, and all red routes are from Region 2.
 Black routes are on-premise routes and are advertised back to Azure.